yappyrocket21/IsaacSim_benchmarkscript/README.md

 Licensing terms can be found in the [License File](LICENSE).

+## Citation

+To cite Isaac Sim, click on "Cite this repository" in the right sidebar of the [Isaac Sim GitHub repository](https://github.com/isaac-sim/IsaacSim) landing page and select one of the listed citation entries.

 ## Contributing

 We do not support direct community contributions at the moment.